Free disability insurance quotes in minutes

 What determines how much disability insurance you need?

-Disability insurance replaces your income when you’re out of work because of a disability, but your income isn’t the only thing that determines the coverage you need.
+Disability insurance replaces your income when you’re out of work because of a disability, but your income isn’t the only thing that determines the coverage you need — or whether you're someone who needs coverage at all.

 You have to consider your income, expenses, and savings to figure out the right amount of disability insurance for you.